About Turkish Food

 version of Foster's Lager.
 Needless to say you should not have any problem finding a beer you like and if you don't like the Turkish beer there are imports available.

 They have been drinking wine in Turkey since well before the French and Italians because the Ancient Greeks who used to live here pretty much discovered and perfected it and then sent their vines all over the world.
 I did

 all of my Turkish

 wine drinking on the rooftop of the Hotel Neorion where they served it for free between 6 and 7pm every evening.
 It was a Cabernet Sauvignon made by Patara and it was very nice and went well with the sunset and the free salty peanuts they served.
-Ordering wine in the restaurants can be hit or miss since some restaurant owners don't know what good wine is
+Ordering wine in the restaurants can be hit or miss since some restaurant owners don't know what good

 supposed to taste like since they don't drink.
 In more upscale restaurants like those of the Sirkasi Group, they have a fairly extensive list of Turkish wines at reasonable prices and even some French wines for those who are nervous about experimenting.
 We had

 the Turkish Chardonnay/Sauvignon Blanc called Patara which cost about 30TL a bottle, not too outrageous.
 Patara also makes the red, Cabernet Sauvignon I mention above.
 How many restaurants outside the Sirkeci Group carry this wine I don't know.
 We pretty much struck out on house-wine at other restaurants.
 But you can probably survive your trip by asking for any of the following wines all of which are reasonably priced: